 A quiet time journal is a must-have resource for teaching kids devotional habits.

-This free printable journal is a combination of our favorite journal pages all wrapped up into one.
-I love that it encourages them to dig deep and think about the Scripture in different ways.
-There are 7 pages in all.
+This journal is a combination of our favorite journal pages all wrapped up into one.
+I love that it encourages kids to dig deep and think about the Scripture in different ways.
+There are 6 different page types in the journal.

 Quiet Time Journal for Kids

 First up is the blessings and favorites page.
 The purpose of this page is to record our blessings, jot down favorite verses, and even note some ongoing prayer needs.
 We really enjoy looking back to see what God did several months ago in our family.

 There are 4 different study pages that rotate through the journal.

 - What does this passage make me think of and want to change? | The Word give us insight into areas in our lives that do not align with God’s will and ways.
 This page challenges the student to think through application of the text.

 - Who, What, When, How | This page encourages the student to think through key questions about author, audience, and reason behind the text they read.